CriminalPancake/void-stranger-ap/README.md

 ## General options/game info
 Game Spoilers ahead, read at your own risk

-The apworld assumes you play as Gray, playing as Lillie will make certain locust chest locations uncheckable, and Cif cannot goal.
-The only thing randomized by default is the burdens, making for a very small world.
-There are options for randomizing normal chests, ability to use brands, certain statues existing, and the ability to use shortcuts.
+The apworld assumes you play as Gray with the DIS ending as the only goal.
+Playing as Lillie will make certain locust chest locations uncheckable, and Cif cannot goal.
+By default, the following are randomized:

+- Burdens
+- Seals on the Endless Void Rod, with killing the traitors as locations
+- The Endless Void Rod
+- The ability to access the interface, with a location on the Egg in Gor's chamber since it hints about the interface.
+Make sure to have the Void Memory for that check.

+There are options for the following:

+- Randomizing normal chests
+- Adding the ability to use brands to the item pool, with the murals having locations
+- Disabling Smilers, Lovers and Killers until finding their respective items.
+Adds locations for talking to them with the void memory
+- Adding ability to use shortcuts to the item pool, talking to Mon in each location gives checks

 For now, the only goal is the DIS ending, goal is sent after completing the final gameplay section before the ending sequence.

 ## Future Plans

-1. Adding traitor kills to the locations, and their seals being broken to the item pool.
-This will add a little bit more to the base game randomization.

-2. Support for characters other than Gray, more on that in #3
+1. Support for characters other than Gray, more on that in #2

-3. More Goals, I'm thinking the normal ending for all three characters.
+2. More Goals, I'm thinking the normal ending for all three characters.
 Perhaps Bee's Stinky Hole would be a good short goal.
 Additionally, a MacGuffin oriented goal seems fitting.
 Carcass ending seems like a pretty bad goal in my opinion, requires exactly one item and its annoying to reach unless you play as Cif.

-4. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
+3. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
 Perhaps I could let the player choose locust chests or memento crystals as locations, but not both.
 There are already way too many locust items in the pool as it is.

-5. Removing the constant network event debug message?
+4. Removing the constant network event debug message?
 At first, it was just a debug measure but as I played it sort of grew on me?
 It provides a sort of reassurance that the communications are working properly.
 If enough people raise complaints about it I'll get rid of it I suppose.